openebs-archive/cstor-operators/docs/tutorial/intro.md

 # cStor Tutorial

-This tutorial will help you to understand the usage of cstor-opertors.
+This tutorial will help you to understand the usage of cstor-operators.
-On a high level, this tutorial covers following:
+On a high level, this tutorial covers the following:

 1. How to use CSPC APIs to do pool operations and their tuning.
 2. How to do volume operation and their tuning.